monatis/label-snd/readme.md

 ## Motivation

 At my [startup](https://ailabs.com.tr), we are running ML projects dealing with audio files.
 We need a simple yet effective sound-labelling utility and user interface.
 I wrote label-snd is just for this purpose, and I'm opensourcing it for use by others.
+It might be easily used to annotate datasets for neural text-to-speech, speech recognition or sound classification.

 ## How to use
  * From the `File` menu, click `Select audio folder...` and choose a directory containing `.wav` files. `label-snd` will automatically find all the `.wav` files to add into the list, starting to play the first one.